 Good contract drafting avoids the courthouse and avoids the disputes.
 One of the most common problems I see is when business people try to go at it on their own, whether it’s a release agreement, sale of business or even real estate transactions.
-Most fascinating is when real estate agents try to play lawyer.
+Most fascinating is when real estate agents or parties try to play lawyer.
 Oy.
 Please do not do that.

 One of the great elements of contracts and real estate is how much flexibility you have.
 Options to purchase or installment agreements or seller carryback loans are just a few ways to get what you want out of a transaction.
 If you are using conventional financing, the system is pretty rigid because of State, Federal and Corporate underwriting.
 Once you get outside of that realm, the world can be your oyster.